 The EGG (Early Growth Genetics) Consortium represents a collaborative effort to combine data from multiple genome-wide association studies (GWAS) in order to identify additional human genome loci that have an impact on a variety of traits related to early growth.

-The consortium has initially studied child birth weight (Freathy et al. Nature Genetics 2010, Horikoshi et al. Nature Genetics 2013), as well as performing meta-analyses of more detailed measures of birth head circumference (Taal et al. Nature Genetics 2012, Ikram et al. Nature Genetics 2012) and childhood obesity (Bradfield et al. Nature Genetics 2012).
+The consortium has initially studied child birth weight (Freathy et al. Nature Genetics 2010, Horikoshi et al. Nature Genetics 2013), as well as performing meta-analyses of more detailed measures of birth head circumference (Taal et al. Nature Genetics 2012, Ikram et al. Nature Genetics 2012), birth length (van der Valk et al. Human Molecular Genetics 2014) and childhood obesity (Bradfield et al. Nature Genetics 2012).
 Through these efforts, many loci influencing these traits have been identified, a subset of which also influence adult traits and diseases.